 - Tilson and Diaz Solutions, Inc., as well as school system staff, parents, students, and employers.

 The teams, consisting of district and school staff, as well as vocational rehabilitation counselors and staff from partnering organizations, will analyze options, align strategies, implement solutions, and evaluate outcomes through statewide peer-to-peer collaboration and evaluation.
-Three school districts in Delaware are participating in the first year pilot – Capital School District, Laurel School District and Appoquinimink School District.
+Five school districts in Delaware are participating in the second year – Capital School District, Laurel School District, Appoquinimink School District, Smyrna School District, and Colonial School District.